xy2/cozystack-website/content/en/docs/getting-started/first-deployment.md

 (or just use the [kubectl-linstor](https://github.com/piraeusdatastore/kubectl-linstor) plugin).

-List Linstor nodes (in general case, this list must match your Kubernetes node list):
+Check that Linstor nodes are up (in a standard setup, this list must match your Kubernetes node list):

 ```bash
 linstor node list